Local Expert Guest

 #3 Learn about Jacksonville's importance to the early African-American film industry.
 Once known as the winter film capital of the nation, Jacksonville was home to more than 20 movie studios at the turn of the last century.
 The still-standing Norman Film Studios made movies for black audiences starring Black actors that eschewed the usual silent-era fare, creating less stereotypical, more well-rounded characters.

-#4 Lay out at American Beach, the playground of Florida's first black millionaire.
+#4 Layout at American Beach, the playground of Florida's first black millionaire.
 This prime bit of Amelia Island oceanfront was purchased by local businessman A.L.
 Lewis in the 1930s as a resort destination where black families could call their own in the years before desegregation.
 Today, the area is on the National Register of Historic Places.
-Another first beach destinations for Blacks in Jacksonville is in Atlantic Beach.
+Another first beach destination for Blacks in Jacksonville is Atlantic Beach.
 The area once known as Manhattan Beach was the first beach where African Americans could gather freely.
 Visit the site now located at Hanna Park.

 #5 Learn about Jacksonville's original renaissance woman at the Eartha M.M.
 White Museum.
 The city's Clara White Mission is a monument on its own, but this small exhibit located on the second floor of the foundation gives a greater glimpse of the legacy of Eartha White, a woman of many talents—from opera singer to real estate broker—who became best known in later years as a tireless humanitarian, dedicated to improving the lives of local residents in any way she could.

 #6 See Jacksonville's oldest home at Kingsley Plantation.
-First built in 1798, this is one of the last remaining plantation homes left standing in the state of Florida, providing a vital link to the region's colonial heritage and the fascinating story of the family who lived there —a white landowner and his African wife, a free woman from Senegal he first bought as slave—.
-Daily guided tours and audio tours are available of the Kingsley home, and the slave quarters of the plantation.
+First built in 1798, this is one of the last remaining plantation homes left standing in the state of Florida, providing a vital link to the region's colonial heritage and the fascinating story of the family who lived there —a white landowner and his African wife, a freedwoman from Senegal.
+Daily guided tours and audio tours are available of the plantation and the enslaved peoples' quarters.

 #8 Explore a restored historic Black Theatre in the heart of LaVilla.
 The Ritz Theatre and Museum is located in the LaVilla neighborhood of Downtown, considered "the mecca for African American culture and heritage" in Florida.
 The Theater was once a movie house for black families.
 It now houses a museum for Jacksonville’s African American History.